Car dashboard lights explained: what shouldn’t be ignored?

 The blinking yellow or orange traction control light can be triggered by slipping wheels.
 Usually, it blinks on the slippery surface when full throttle is applied.
 With the traction control switched off, the wheels may slip at a greater margin, thus making a car unstable.

-If the tyre pressure light comes on, make sure to inspect if all the tyres are inflated at the correct pressure.
-After the check, reset the tyre pressure warning light.
+In such a case, make sure that all the tires are inflated at the correct pressure.
+After the check, reset the tire pressure warning light.

 Service vehicle light